 Palladino Settlers in United States in the 20th Century

-- Alfonso Palladino, aged 41, who emigrated to the United States from Frosolone, in 1903
+- Alfonso Palladino, aged 41, who immigrated to the United States from Frosolone, in 1903

 - Angela Palladino, aged 18, who landed in America, in 1903

-- Adolfo Palladino, aged 22, who emigrated to America from Grottolello, Italy, in 1909
+- Adolfo Palladino, aged 22, who immigrated to America from Grottolello, Italy, in 1909

 - Alessandro Palladino, aged 24, who landed in America from Mosciano, Beramo, Italy, in 1909